quat1024/pingpingpingpingping/README.md

 Packets are tracked by class name (vanilla names get reobfuscated to their mojang name).
 Some packets have "extractors" that provide additional context for each packet (for an entity update: which entity was updating, e.g.)

+(random unrelated feature) - `/pspec` toggles the translucent visibility of invisible things (players, armorstands, etc) in spectator mode. intended for a cleaner video recording

 ## Wishlist

 * The extractor api is fucking terrible and hard to compose, some sort of "decorator" style api (all packets pass through all decorators) might b better